Behringer: Legal cases

+Fictional synthesizer advertisement

-In March 2020, Behringer published a mock video for a synthesizer, the "KIRN CorkSniffer", which appeared to mock music technology journalist and synthesiser developer Peter Kirn.
+In March 2020, Behringer published a mock video for a synthesizer, the "KIRN CorkSniffer", which appeared to mock the music technology journalist and synthesiser developer Peter Kirn.
 The video received criticism and accusations of using antisemitic imagery.
-Company founder Uli Behringer issued a response on Facebook, saying the video had been intended as "pure satire by our marketing department".
+Uli Behringer issued a response on Facebook, saying the video had been intended as "pure satire by our marketing department".
 The apology was deleted the following day.